Seir Kieran GAA: County semi-finalists 1984; County finalists 1985 and 1987

-Seir Kieran's trainer for 1985 was Pat Spain of Kinnitty, a first-rate hurler during his own playing days.
-There were four other selectors – Sean Dooley, Tony Murphy, Seamus Kealey and Eugene Coughlan.
-Their first round encounter with St Rynagh's, on 28 April 1985, reversed the verdict of the previous Autumn (Seir Kieran 2-10 St Rynagh's 0-12).
+In 1985, the club's first round encounter with St Rynagh's (on 28 April 1985) saw Seir Kieran win by 2-10 to 0-12.
 However, Seir Kieran again lived dangerously, before clinging on to a lead they had built up early on.
 The Midland Tribune editor James "Bud" Burke colourfully described the scene:

 "The swash-buckling buccaneers from the good ship Seir Kieran boarded the St Rynagh's prize ship on the windy Rath sward and fighting a strong battle they subdued the opposition.
 However the defending St Rynagh's lads rallied and looked like repelling all boarders but Seir Kieran held on and finally hoisted the Jolly Roger."

 This remained the pattern during Seir Kieran's four subsequent wins in the championship – over St Saran's (2-8 to 2-3); Shinrone (3-7 to 1-7); Drumcullen (3-8 to 2-9); and a (not yet fully amalgamated) Kilcormac/Killoughey team (2-11 to 2-4).
-The Semi-final took place on 29 September 1985, and Seir Kieran at last defeated Coolderry when it mattered (1-13 to 0-13).
-Jimmy Connor's goal and several fine Joe Dooley points put them into their first Senior Final in one third of a century.
-As with Drumcullen in 1952, however, they encountered a Kinnitty side who were not to be denied their three-in-a-row of Offaly Titles.
+The semi-final took place on 29 September 1985, and Seir Kieran defeated Coolderry by 1-13 to 0-13.
+Jimmy Connor's goal and several Joe Dooley points put them into their first Senior final in several decades.
+As with Drumcullen in 1952, however, they encountered a Kinnitty side who were not to be denied their three-in-a-row of Offaly titles.
 Paddy and Mark Corrigan scored a combined 3-12 of Kinnitty's 3-18, and Seir Kieran only scored 2-8 in reply.
-It was a chastening experience for the black and amber; but it was clear that their longer-term graph was still pointing upwards.
-The disappointment was partly assuaged by the All Star Awards won by Eugene Coughlan in both 1984 and 1985 – the first such accolades to come to Seir Kieran.
-Coughlan was also awarded the 1985 Texaco Sports Star Award for hurling, joining a glittering 1985 line-up including Jack O'Shea (Gaelic football), Dennis Taylor (snooker), Pat Jennings (soccer), Barry McGuigan (boxing), Joey Dunlop (motorcycling), and Sean Kelly (cycling).
+The disappointment was partly assuaged by the All Star Awards won by Eugene Coughlan in both 1984 and 1985 – the first such accolades for a Seir Kieran player.
+Coughlan was also awarded the 1985 Texaco Sports Star Award for hurling.